masa-finance/docs/docs/analytics/js-script-installation.md

 ## Masa Analytics Integration Guide

 :::info
-This guide will walk you through integrating Masa Analytics React into your website using our JS Script and CDN with Google Tag Manager.
-It's designed to get you up and running quickly and smoothly.
+This guide will instruct you how to integrate Masa Analytics into your website.
+We’ll walk you through how to install Masa Analytics React code into your Website’s HTML or Google Tag manager using our JS Script and CDN.
+It's designed to get you up and running quickly and easily.
 :::

 ### Get a `client_id`

 :::info
-A `client_id` will be provided to you during your onboarding to Masa Analytics, please reach out to **help@masa.finance** or reach out to us on **Discord** if you need a ClientID
+A `client_id` will be provided to you during your onboarding to Masa Analytics, please reach out to **help@masa.finance** or reach out to us at our #developers channel on **Discord** if you need a ClientID.
 :::

+## Website HTML Integration

-### Step 1: Initialize Masa Analytics Tracking Script
+### Step 1: Install the Masa Analytics Tracking Script​

-Copy and paste the Masa Analytics initialization script into the `<head>` section of your website's HTML.
+Copy and paste the Masa Analytics initialization script into the `<header>` section of your website's HTML.
 This script will load the CDN-hosted tracking code and set up basic page view tracking.
-Make sure to replace `YOUR_CLIENT_ID` with the client id you generate from your dashboard.

 ```html
 <!-- Include this script in your HTML -->